- Department of Public Safety (DPS): 660-785-4176

 The Center for International Education/Study Abroad supports the liberal arts and sciences mission in providing academic programs for nearly all disciplines taught on the campus.
 Study Abroad opportunities are available in 63 countries with 503 programs around the world accessible to students regardless of their levels in a foreign language.
 The center is located in Baldwin Hall, email email@example.com, website studyabroad.truman.edu.

 Open Academic Computer Labs are located in Pickler Memorial Library and Violette Hall 2000.
 Library locations include the first-floor lobby and PML 312.
 Eleven group study rooms are available in the PML 312 area; keys may be checked out at the Library Service Desk.
 There are also labs or student kiosk machines in all of the Residence Halls which are open 24/7.
 Website its.truman.edu/software-and-labs.

-Full-service copy machines are located in the Information Center in the Student Union Building and on the first floor of Pickler Memorial Library.
-Black and white copies are 10 cents per page and color copies are 50 cents per page.
-Scanners can be found on all three floors of the Library.
+Full-service copy machines are located in the Information Center in the Student Union Building and in Pickler Memorial Library.
+Scanners can be found in the Library.
 Website: library.truman.edu/print-scan-copy/

 The mission of the Student Access and Disability Services office is to ensure that all students with disabilities can choose to actively participate in all areas of University life; to provide and coordinate support services and programs that help students with disabilities to maximize their educational potential and to increase the level of awareness among all members of the University so that students with disabilities are able to perform at a level limited only by their abilities, not their disabilities.
 Information regarding the procedure to be used by university departments and organizations when requesting auxiliary aids and services (such as sign language interpreters, real-time captioning and assistive listening devices) can be found disabilityservices.truman.edu/disability-services-home/sign-language-interpreter/.